Skip to main content

 AuroraSOC monitors industrial protocols:

-The CPS Security agent can query these protocols via the QueryOTProtocol tool to detect anomalies.
+The CPS Security agent can query these protocols via the QueryOTProtocol tool to detect anomalies, with Modbus as the currently active backend.

 Adding New Devices